Shots!!!: Plot

 Randy Marsh celebrates the milestone $300,000 in profit that his business, Tegridy Farms, has made selling marijuana by organizing a parade and producing a television commercial touting the new customer base resulting from his recent deal with the Chinese government.
 However his wife, Sharon, is angered at him for undertaking these endeavors without considering their cost or consulting her, despite the fact that they purchased the farm together to avoid the type of business it has now become.
 She is also upset that the Chinese government purchases their product to use it to frame Chinese protesters in order to justify their arrests.

 Meanwhile, Eric Cartman is terrified of needles and refuses to get vaccinated his school required by running around, squealing like a pig, and evading restraints whenever a shot is imminent.
 Threatened with expulsion from South Park Elementary, he attempts to avoid vaccinations by lobbying to be designated a conscientious objector, citing fears that vaccines might make him "artistic" (an eggcorn of autistic).
 He has his mother, Liane, repeat this notion at a town meeting, but she then abandons this ruse to confess with exasperation that she simply cannot restrain him for the shot.
 Fearing that this may threaten the herd immunity that protects their children, the other parents in town conspire with her to ambush Cartman with a shot as he sleeps, and when this fails, they hire an expert pig wrestler, Big Mesquite Murph, who captures Cartman and places him in a pen.
-However, Cartman proves too fast for Big Mesquite Murph to restrain, so a rodeo is organized, which will pit the non-immunized children of South Park against those attempting to administer the required shots.
+However, Cartman proves too fast for Big Mesquite Murph to restrain, so a rodeo is organized, which will pit the non-immunized children of Park County against those attempting to administer the required shots.

 When Liane goes to Tegridy Farms to buy marijuana, she and Randy end up commiserating over the conflicts they are each having with their loved ones.
 When she tells him he should feel lucky at having a partner in life, he realizes he has not been kind to that partner, who is owed an apology.
 He apologizes not to Sharon, but to his business partner, Towelie, admitting that he became greedy, and promises to end his business deal with the Chinese.
 Liane, realizing that being a mother is the only thing she knows how to do, crashes the rodeo to rescue Cartman, and is accidentally stuck with the needle intended for Cartman.
 After freeing her son, she takes him home, but denies him the toy that children get after being immunized.
 Cartman later goes to his doctor himself for the shot, but is told that his mother is exhibiting side effects from the heavy dose she accidentally received, which was not intended for an adult.
 Eric discovers her painting a still life, horrified that the vaccine has indeed made her "artistic".